Enoggera, Queensland: 19th century

 In the 1860s, the track to the Gympie goldfields passed through Enoggera, and this assisted with development.
-As the population increased, the first school opened in 1871.

 Enoggera State School opened on 4 September 1871 on the Great Northern Road (now South Pine Road) with an initial enrolment of 26 students under teacher John Chasly Towell, rising to an average attendance of 43 students by the end of 1917.
 With a growing population, a new school was opened on 2 September 1916 at the current school location with capacity for 305 students.
 The original school building on the Great Northern Road was subsequently relocated to the Enoggera Memorial Hall.

 Enoggera Baptist Church opened on Samford Road on Sunday 13 October 1872.
 A new Baptist church opened in Enoggera on Sunday 19 January 1890, with the former church being moved to the rear to be used as a vestry and classrooms.

 A Primitive Methodist Church opened on 25 April 1873.

 In 1887, the local government Division of Enoggera was proclaimed, bound to north and south by Kedron Brook and Enoggera Creek, and stretching from Alderley to The Gap and beyond the Enoggera Dam.
-Enoggera became a shire in 1903 before being amalgamated into the City of Brisbane.

 In 1890, an advertisement was published to auction the Blackheath Estate, being re-subdivisions of part of portion 190, County of Stanley, Parish of Enoggera, by E. Hooker & Son Auctioneers.

-In 1890, re-subdivisions 1 to 17, of subdivision 24 of portion 190, County of Stanley, Parish of Enoggera, were advertised for auction by W. J. Hooker.
+In 1890, re-subdivisions 1 to 17 of subdivision 24 of portion 190, County of Stanley, Parish of Enoggera, were advertised for auction by W. J. Hooker.

-The railway line to Enoggera Station opened in 1899.